 For private company employees, a tender offer can provide a significant liquidity event for funding other financial goals and needed diversification.
 But as with any financial decision, there are pros and cons, so it’s important to discuss your situation with your financial advisor and tax professional.

-- When do your options or double-trigger restricted stock units expire?
+Expiration of options or double-trigger restricted stock units.
 Stock options have a maximum 10-year window until expiry, or earlier if you leave the company.
 Double-trigger RSUs often have time and liquidity-based requirements, as well as an expiration date.
 For longtime employees with unexercised options or outstanding RSUs, a tender offer might be exactly what you need to avoid losing the stock.
 The company will likely be vigilant about how many shares you’re able to sell versus the quantity considered to meet the second triggering event (which is taxable as regular income).
 But you’ll still want to ask.

 Sudden Wealth & Equity Compensation Advisors

-Ultimately, your decision to accept an offer to purchase your shares will be a personal choice.
-There are many relevant factors unique to your situation and goals that could make a tender offer a welcome opportunity for liquidity or something to ultimately decline.
+Ultimately, your decision to accept a tender offer to purchase your employee stock will be a personal choice.
+There are many factors unique to your situation that will determine whether you should accept a tender offer or not.
+There’s also a middle ground: you likely have an opportunity to sell some shares but less than the maximum allowed.
+These considerations will change over time.
+Employees may want to capitalize on the first chance to get liquidity and diversify, but the urgency can change in time.
 Consult your financial and tax advisors to discuss your situation and goals.